 Authenticity trumps all else.
 Be honest.
 Be real.
 Be transparent.
 Marketing to developers is difficult as they can see through promotional angles quite easily.
 Instead, your content and voice must be authentic.

 Whether you’re writing API community newsletters, versioning change notices, or instructional code tutorials, the best API programs use authenticity and transparency in their communication.
-Similarly, when it comes to platform legalize, be honest about what you’re doing with user info and how they can control settings on their end.
+Similarly, when it comes to platform legalese, be honest about what you’re doing with user info and how they can control settings on their end.

 2. Over-Deliver on Expectations